clj-kondo/clj-kondo/doc/editor-integration.md

 ### LSP server

-Emacs has the [lsp-mode](https://github.com/emacs-lsp/lsp-mode) where you can configure multiple lsp for different programming languagues.
+Emacs has the [lsp-mode](https://github.com/emacs-lsp/lsp-mode) where you can configure multiple LSP servers for different programming languages.
-To use `clj-kondo` as a clojure lsp, you can configure the lsp-mode server command to point to `clj-kondo` lsp server jar.
+To use `clj-kondo` as an LSP server, you can configure the `lsp-mode` server command to point to the `clj-kondo` lsp-server jar.

 1. Download the latest clj-kondo LSP server jar to your system.
 Go to the [Github releases](https://github.com/borkdude/clj-kondo/releases) and look